SOURCE: Varonis Systems Inc.

 - Put a process into place that provides secure collaboration for remote employees -- including synchronization, mobile device support and extranet functionality -- that works within the existing enterprise servers and infrastructure.

 To download the full Cloud Synchronization Services Research report, visit http://hub.varonis.com/CloudSurvey

-Varonis is the foremost innovator and provider of access, governance and retention solutions for human-generated data, the fastest-growing and most sensitive class of digital information.
+Varonis is the leader in unstructured and semi-structured data governance software.
 Based on patented technology and a highly accurate analytics engine, Varonis solutions give organizations total visibility and control over their data, ensuring that only the right users have access to the right data at all times from all devices, all use is monitored, and abuse is flagged.

-Varonis makes digital collaboration secure, effortless and efficient so that people can create and share content easily, and organizations can extract more value from their content while being confident that it is protected and managed efficiently.
+Varonis makes digital collaboration secure, effortless and efficient so that people can create and share content easily with whom they must, and organizations can be confident their content is protected and managed efficiently.

-Voted one of the "Fast 50 Reader Favorites" on FastCompany.com, and winner of the SC Magazine Innovation, Product or Service of the Year, and Best Network Security Awards, Varonis has more than 2,000 customers worldwide and is headquartered in New York, with regional offices in Europe and Asia.
+Voted one of the "Fast 50 Reader Favorites" on FastCompany.com, and winner of the SC Magazine Innovation, Product or Service of the Year, and Best Network Security Awards, Varonis has more than 4,500 installations worldwide and is headquartered in New York, with regional offices in Europe, Asia and Latin America.

-Varonis, the Varonis logo, DatAdvantage®, DataPrivilege® and the IDU Classification Framework® are registered trademarks of Varonis® Systems in the United States and/or other countries and Metadata Framework™, DatAnywhere™, and Data Transport Engine™ are under a registration process in the United States and/or other countries.
+Varonis, the Varonis logo, DatAdvantage®, DataPrivilege® and the IDU Classification Framework® are registered trademarks of Varonis® Systems in the United States and/or other countries and Metadata Framework™ is under a registration process in the United States and/or other countries.
 All other product and company names and marks mentioned in this document are the property of their respective owners and are mentioned for identification purposes only.